athervvidhate/MiniGit/readme.md

 [Managing directories]

 Now, what happens if we wanted to store an entire object in a file?
 If we wanted to save a linked list, for example, maybe we could go through each node and save the data on a new line.
-Then we can reconstruct the linked list in the future whenever we want by going through the file line by line and adding each element to a linked list.
+Then we can reconstruct the original linked list in the future whenever we want by going through the file line by line and adding each element to a new linked list.
 However, this is inefficient and can quickly get very complicated for more advanced data structures.
 The concept of **serialization** comes to the rescue.

 [Explain serializable]